samhocevar/lolremez/README.md

 ### Setup

-Make sure the Git submodules are properly initialised:
+If you got the source code from Git, make sure the submodules are properly initialised:

     git submodule update --init --recursive

+On Windows, just open `lolremez.sln` in Visual Studio.

 On Linux, make sure the following packages are installed: